31. Complement component C3 is cleaved by:

 40. B and D (is an effector function of IgG and IgM following antigen binding)

-Test your understanding in Immunology.
+Test your understanding of Immunology.
 Try our dedicated MCQ Quiz section for Immunology.